onecompiler/cheatsheets/java.md

 ### Naming convention of variables

 * Case sensitive.
+* keywords cannot be used as variable names
 * Must should begin with a `lower case letter`.
 For second word should be a capital like this: firstName, pinCode etc.
 * Cannot contain white spaces like first name.
 * special characters like `$` and `_` can be used to begin a variable name.